- Sector Specific Inspections

 Process Safety Management Code of Practice

-Review of Occupational Health and Safety Regulations
+Review of the Radiation Health and Safety Legislation

 The Radiation Health and Safety Act and the Radiation Health and Safety Regulations govern the inspection, installation, use, maintenance and registration of equipment which is capable of producing ionizing radiation such as x-ray machines and CT scanners.
 The Act came into force in 1977 and while some amendments have been made, a comprehensive review of the legislation has not taken place since it was first enacted.

 In 2018, the OHS Division completed a review of its Radiation Health and Safety Legislation.
 Consultations were held from April through to June by way of EngageNL, and the Division is advancing forward in consultation with Legislative Counsel to draft amendments to the legislation.

 RAP is collaboration between Transport Canada, the four Atlantic Provinces responsible for occupational health and safety and the Federal Labour Program of the respective provinces.
 RAP provides a support to OHS officers in their roles as enforcement officials in carrying out their duties through the sharing of OHS related information and training.
 This environment is created for Health and Safety Officers to share ideas, best practices and the ability to network.
 All of the jurisdictions send representatives to participate and contribute information resulting in a broad base of topics for the benefits of all involved.